anjuan/speaker-agreement/README.md

 I'm often asked how I structure the speaker agreements that formalize the contract between event organizers and myself.
 This repository contains the LaTeX version of my standard speaker engagement agreement.

+## Usage

+I've found that conferences usually provide their own speaker agreement if one is needed.
+This speaker agreement is best used for corporate events where you're working with an event organizer that wants to have you speak at their company or campus.

 ## Attribution

 This template is based on an agreement orginally created by [Brandon Fryslie](https://github.com/brandon-fryslie) and extensively modified by [Vel](http://www.vel.nz).
 I've kept a lot of the structure from Vel's LaTeX file, but I heavily modified the contents and added additonal variables.